-For 30 years, Bill Starks has been primarily playing sideman to Washington, D.C. area luminaries while balancing his passion for music with raising a family and the demands of a busy TV news career.
-Bill has shared his piano chops and vocals with rock and roll band SmallTalk, played and sung sweet soul music with Junior Cline & The Recliners, played the Blues and Boogie-woogie with the Cathy Ponton King Band, and currently performs as a member of his musical soul mates Americana Country, Honky Tonk and Rockabilly band Ruthie and the Wranglers.
-He remains a key performer on many sold-out BandHouse Gigs and Newmyer Flyer concerts—both organizations who for 10 years have specialized in producing tributes to nationally known musicians who had an impact on our national musical landscape.
+For 30+ years, Bill Starks played as a sideman in numerous D.C. area bands while balancing his passion for music with raising a family and the demands of a busy TV news career.
+Bill has shared his piano chops and vocals with DC’s favorite bar band SmallTalk in the 70’s, played and sung sweet soul music with Junior Cline & The Recliners in the 80’s, and played the Blues and Boogie-Woogie with the Cathy Ponton King Band for over two decades.
+More recently, he’s been a member of DC’s premiere Americana Country, Honky Tonk and Rockabilly band, Ruthie and the Wranglers.
+He also performs solo, at regular monthly Happy Hour shows at Hank Dietle’s Tavern, occasionally appears as a member of “Me And The Boys”, an NRBQ tribute band, and remains a favorite performer on many sold-out BandHouse Gigs and Newmyer Flyer concerts.

 “Bill Starks is continuously surprising us with his unique arrangements and spectacular songwriting skills” — Ruthie Logsdon

 Apparently the Washington Area Music Association membership agrees!
 Bill was named Songwriter of the Year and took home the WAMMIE at the 30th Annual Music Awards in April 2016.